superbobry/blog/drafts/pyspark-tensorflow.md

 Caveats:

-* The revert needs to be executed both on the driver and on the executors.
+* The undo code needs to be executed both on the driver and on the executors.
-* Any namedtuples defined prior to executing the revert will need to be postprocessed manually by removing the `__reduce__` method and setting `__module__` to the correct value.
+* Any namedtuples defined prior to executing the undo code will need to be postprocessed manually by removing the `__reduce__` method and setting `__module__` to the correct value.
 Therefore, it is crucial to apply the revert  **before** importing any standard library/third-party code involving namedtuples.
+* After the undo code has been ran, the driver would not be able to unpickle the namedtuples defined in the REPL.

 Conclusion
 ----------